 As I walked off, I struggled to fight off tears.
 She had stirred up some deep-rooted emotions.
 I saw myself in her, and I also saw my shortcomings as a parent.

 I don’t know who she is or where she plays, but one thing I felt deeply-I would do anything to help that kid reach her goals.
 I briefly debated going back and offering up rebounding for her (I could already see why her shot wasn’t falling).
-Thankfully, I thought better of it in the moment and didn’t.
+Thankfully, I thought better of it at the moment and didn’t.
 The irony doesn’t escape me.
 I wanted to interject myself and help her improve, work on her shot and her penetration off the dribble; I wanted her to get more playing time.
 This is probably the very thing that keeps kids from being more self-motivated; well-intentioned parents trying to help them and do too much for them.
 She is much better off exactly as she is, alone with her ball and the basket, working on her game, with no adults in sight.

 Asia Mape is a 4-time Emmy Award-winning sports journalist and founder of Ilovetowatchyouplay.com, a digital platform that has served millions of parents and coaches as a guide and resource for raising healthy, happy, and successful athletes.
 Ilovetowatchyouplay.com has been featured in The Washington Post, USA Today, The Today Show, Bleacher Report, Inc., NFL.com, and Sports Illustrated.